Effective and last updated: February 17, 2023

 We may also receive information about you from other users of the Services, such as when they invite you to use, manage, and control the Services or devices we offer or nominate you for our promotions and giveaways.

-How We Use and Disclose Information We Collect From You
+How We Use, Disclose, and Otherwise Process Information We Collect From You

 As a general matter, we use, disclose, transmit, transfer, store, and otherwise process your information to provide the Services when we have an appropriate legal basis.
 We may process the information we collect from you for the following purposes.